guidobouman/thesis/Documents/Thesis/Thesis.markdown

 Is it time to apply Kandinsky’s vision to web technologies?
 Should we slim the stack of layers which make the current internet to increase simplicity?
 Or should extra abstraction layers be added to expand flexibility.

 ## Slim down or pile up?
 If you’re developing software you’re mostly defining behaviour of the application.
-This behaviour are the exceptions based on cultural diferences between the user and the programming language/framework.
+This behaviour are the exceptions based on cultural diferences between the user and the programming language or framework.
 The user needs to be able to communicate with the system after all.
-Think for example of localization and time zone differerences, but also different user roles, security, user preferences etc.
+Think for example of localisation and time zone differences, but also different user roles, security, user preferences and authentication.
+They're all real life habits and standards which we're trying our hardest to port to the computers.

-//So imagine you’re programming.
+// TODO So imagine you’re programming.
 Adding features.

-//Quotes: Losing Control: Students at the ... university learn that in order to develop the behaviour of a robot, you need to add functionality on top of the faulty once.
+// TODO Quotes: Losing Control: Students at the ... university learn that in order to develop the behaviour of a robot, you need to add functionality on top of the faulty one.
 You need to pile up features.

 This also counts for the protocol and application stack of the www.
 In order to serve the web to a immensly varied user base a lot of behavior/cultural differences and needs needed to be defined.

 Is this the right thing or should we go for a minimal approach like Kandinsky’s?
 Going for a minimal interaction by defining as less as possible?
 Handing over information as abstract as possible?
+And letting the users handle the cultural differences themselves, on the much lower brain level.

 ### HTML
 Let's start with the beginning of HTML.
 HTML is a markup language designed to publish text with hyperlinks.
 This allows people to publish articles with references to other articles on other machines.
 You write a page in html syntax and then serve it with a web server, a computer directly connected to the internet which runs a server application.